 What is biophilia?
-Interaction explain the benefits of a biophilic design in the workplace.
+We explore the benefits of life in the office.

 A global study into the impact of office design by the virtual campaign forum Human Spaces has revealed the full extent of the benefits offered to workers by offices that incorporate natural elements.